c0xad/The-Dynamic-Relationship-Between-Trade-Openness-and-Economic-Growth/README.md

 ## Contact

-For questions or collaborations, please contact the repository maintainers.
+For questions about the research or potential collaborations, please contact the repository maintainers.

 ## License